DrylandEcology/STEPWAT2/README.md

 >   -q : quiet mode, don't print message to check logfile.
 >   -s : use SOILWAT model for resource partitioning.
 >   -e : echo initialization results to logfile
->   -o : print all the soilwat output (averaged over all iterations) in addition to the stepwat output
+>   -o : write SOILWAT output to output files.
+Contains average over all iterations and standard deviation
->   -i : print soilwat output for each iteration
+>   -i : write soilwat output to output files for each iteration
 >   -g : use gridded mode
 ```